kosamad/SomScience/README.md

 * The Social Media icons - taken and modified from Matt Rudge bootstrap mini project "Resume Project" Code Institute.

 * Bootstrap - for navbar, grid systems, forms and other classes that I used to make the page responsive.

+* To solve the nav-bar toggler bug I used the [Caterpilla_Montessori_MS_1](https://github.com/constantinadrian/Caterpillar_Montessori_MS_1) project to compare my HTML/CSS code with a working site.

 * Favicon - for the code to import icons into this project